kinow/kinoshita.eti.br/_posts/2017-08-06-checking-for-transitive-dependencies-use-with-maven-enforcer-plugin.md

 ---
-title: "Checking for transitive dependencies use with Maven Enforcer Plug-in"
+date: 2017-08-06 17:35:39 +1300
-author: kinow
+layout: post
 tags:
 - java
 - programming
 - opensource
 - maven
-time: '17:35:39'
+title: Checking for transitive dependencies use with Maven Enforcer Plug-in
 ---

 [Maven Enforcer Plug-in](http://maven.apache.org/enforcer/maven-enforcer-plugin/) &ldquo;provides goals to control certain environmental constraints such as Maven version, JDK version and OS family along with many more built-in rules and user created rules&rdquo;.
 There are several libraries that provide custom rules, or you can write your own.